 Keep your wood cutting boards in excellent shape and ready for use with Cutting Board Oil by the Real Milk Paint Co.
 We created Cutting Board Oil after analyzing numerous products currently on the market and realizing that the majority contained mineral oil, which is a substance derived from the processing of crude oil (petroleum distillate/petro-chemical).
 With that in mind, our Cutting Board Oil offers superior quality for food contact and food preparation surfaces thanks to a 100% plant-based formulation that conditions, seals, and protects your favorite wooden cutting board, wooden bowls, utensils, and charcuterie boards.
+Available in case packs.

 Cutting Board Oil

 Follow the steps below to get the most from your Cutting Board Oil.

 - Ensure the wood surface being treated is clean and free of dirt or debris.
 If sanding is needed, sand until desired smoothness is reached or 320 grit.

 - Shake the Cutting Board Oil bottle before pouring contents onto the surface.
 It’s best the apply the oil with an ambient room temperature of 65ºF or higher.

 - Pour oil onto surface.
 A little goes a long way!